-Ground EM surveys were completed on the other priority 1 anomaly (RW03) and all three priority two anomalies.
-Preliminary interpretation shows that one, NFB01, is a possible formational conductor but requires further investigation.
-Of the others one is a shallow-dipping formational conductor response (RW03), one is interpreted to be part of the basic volcanics in the Bitter Springs Group (RW02de), and one is a false anomaly due to altitude variation (RW07).
+Ground EM surveys were completed in 2022 on the other priority 1 anomaly (RW03) and all three priority two anomalies.
+Readings were acquired at 178 receiver sites for a total of 8.9 kilometres.
+Interpretation shows that two, NFB01 and RW03, are caused by shallow-dipping formational conductors.
+RW02de is interpreted to be caused by basic volcanics in the Bitter Springs Group and RW07 is a false anomaly due to altitude variation.